OWASP/ASVS/5.0/en/0x14-V6-Cryptography.md

 Architectural requirements are intrinsic to the entire code base, and thus difficult to unit or integration test.
 Architectural requirements require consideration in coding standards, throughout the coding phase, and should be reviewed during security architecture, peer or code reviews, or retrospectives.

 It is also important to ensure that all cryptographic assets, such as algorithms, keys, and certificates, are regularly discovered, inventoried, and assessed.
 For Level 3, this should include the use of static and dynamic scanning to discover the use of cryptography in an application.
-Tools such as SAST and DAST may help with this but it is possible that dedicated would be needed for this.
-Freeware examples of this include:
+Tools such as SAST and DAST may help with this but it is possible that dedicated tools would be needed to get more comprehensive coverage.
+Freeware examples of tools include:

 * [CryptoMon - Network Cryptography Monitor - using eBPF, written in python](https://github.com/Santandersecurityresearch/CryptoMon)
 * [Cryptobom Forge Tool: Generating Comprehensive CBOMs from CodeQL Outputs](https://github.com/Santandersecurityresearch/cryptobom-forge)